Protect the land you love

 - Receive tax incentives or other compensation for a permanent conservation easement on your property

 - Receive a free habitat management plan, with the potential for financial and technical land management assistance

-What is a Conservation Easement?
+What is a conservation easement?

+A conservation easement safeguards the natural features of a property through voluntary, legally binding, and permanent land use restrictions.
+Lands protected by a conservation easement remain in the landowner’s private ownership.
+Public access is not required.
 When the land is transferred to a new owner, the easement stays with the land ensuring it is permanently preserved for generations to come.

 Each conservation easement completed by the Minnesota Land Trust is individually crafted to reflect the special characteristics of the land and its uses.
 However, certain restrictions are required to protect the natural habitat and associated species.

-Easement Value and Compensation
+Easement value and compensation